wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 * Verify that your service instance is ingesting the data points that you expect.
 * Troubleshoot a sudden change in the rate at which new data is ingested.

-Operations for Applications supports the `spy` endpoints shown in the following table:
+Tanzu Observability supports the `spy` endpoints shown in the following table:

 <table width="100%">
 <tbody>